bpucker/CHS/README.md

 `--start` specifies a start position on the sequence of interest.

 `--end` specifies an end position on the sequence of interest.

+`--gff` specifies a GFF file with exons located in the region of interest.
+Selection of exons is based on the specified sequence name and the given start and end positions.